Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 When No Database is active.

-The Compacting Utility, that we are going to create, has the following advantages:
+The Compacting Utility that we create has the following advantages:

 • Can select more than one Database for compacting.

-• Takes a safe Backup on Local Drive besides compacting.
+• Takes a safe Backup on the Local Drive.

 • No failures due to the non-availability of enough Disk Space under the User's Disk Quota.